saalfeldlab/n5/README.md

 4. Chunks are stored in a directory hierarchy that enumerates their positive integer position in the chunk grid (e.g. `0/4/1/7` for chunk grid position p=(0, 4, 1, 7)).
 5. All chunks of a chunked dataset have the same size except for end-chunks that may be smaller (thereofore 6.)
 6. Datasets are sparse, i.e. there is no guarantee that all chunks of a dataset exist.
-6. Chunks are stored in the following binray format:
+6. Chunks are stored in the following binary format:
     * number of dimensions (uint32 big endian)
     * dimension 1[,...,n] (uint32 big endian)
     * compressed data (big endian)